iamdv/sense-variable-slider/README.md

 - Label Show/Hide
 - Custom Label with Expression Support

-#### Note: *For range slider/dual value slider, min and max numbers are delimited by pipe " | ".
-So you should use SUBFIELD() function in QlikSense to extract the min and max values.*
+#### *Note: For range slider/dual value slider – you will have two data points, min and max numbers are delimited by pipe " | ".
+So you should use SUBFIELD() function in QlikSense to extract the min and max values. *

 ##### Tested on Chrome and Firefox browser.
 Themes don't work on IE.